 In our case the kids lead the nannies to where they wanted to go.
 They would be redirected or just picked up and carried to somewhere else if they were heading for trouble e.g. a fountain.

-I was actually trying to sleep train Layla a little on holidays by telling Mahday to let Layla cry a little bit in her cot.
+I was actually trying to sleep train our daughter (unsuccessfully) on holidays by telling Mahday to let our daughter cry a little bit in her cot.
 But she preferred not to.
-So, Layla ended up being held and cuddled to sleep.
+So, our girl ended up being held and cuddled to sleep.
 Perfectly fine on holidays and an example of how lovely they are.

 I learnt that Mahday came from nothing.
 She lost her cousin in a motorbike accident.
 She is raising her nephew.
 So, anything you give her helps.